AlphabetsAlphabets/leet/README.md

-# Leetcode questions I do in my free time.
+I'll work on algorithm and DS questions in my free time.
 Notes are in issues.
 I'll use whatever language I feel like cause why not.

 # Completed
 ## Arrays and hashmaps